timescale/docs/mst/security.md

 provider accounts.

 ## Operator access
-Normally all the resources required for providing an Timescale Cloud service are automatically created, maintained and terminated by the Timescale Cloud infrastructure and there is no manual Timescale Cloud operator intervention required.
+Normally all the resources required for providing an Managed Service for TimescaleDB service are automatically created, maintained and terminated by the Timescale Cloud infrastructure and there is no manual Managed Service for TimescaleDB operator intervention required.

-However, the Timescale Cloud Operations Team has the capability to securely login to the service Virtual Machines for troubleshooting purposes.
+However, the Managed Service for TimescaleDB Operations Team has the capability to securely login to the service Virtual Machines for troubleshooting purposes.
 These accesses are audit logged.

 No customer access to the virtual machine level is provided.

 ## Customer data privacy
-Customer data privacy is of utmost importance at Timescale Cloud and is covered by internal Security and Customer Privacy policies as well as the strict EU regulations.
+Customer data privacy is of utmost importance at Managed Service for TimescaleDB and is covered by internal Security and Customer Privacy policies as well as the strict EU regulations.

-Timescale Cloud operators will never access the customer data, unless explicitly requested by the customer in order to troubleshoot a technical issue.
+Managed Service for TimescaleDB operators will never access the customer data, unless explicitly requested by the customer in order to troubleshoot a technical issue.

-Timescale Cloud operations team has mandatory recurring training regarding the applicable policies.
+Managed Service for TimescaleDB operations team has mandatory recurring training regarding the applicable policies.

 Periodic Security Evaluation
-Timescale Cloud services are periodically assessed and penetration tested for any security issues by an independent professional cyber security vendor.
+Managed Service for TimescaleDB services are periodically assessed and penetration tested for any security issues by an independent professional cyber security vendor.

 The latest evaluation report can be found [here][cloud-security-eval].

-## Advanced Timescale Cloud configuration
+## Advanced Managed Service for TimescaleDB configuration

 ### Securing network access to Timescale Cloud

-One very critical piece of securing your database within Timescale Cloud is network protection.
+One very critical piece of securing your database within Managed Service for TimescaleDB is network protection.

-TimescaleDB provides the ability to configure, in a fine-grained manner, the set of source IP addresses and ranges, as well as connection ports, that can access your Timescale Cloud services.
+TimescaleDB provides the ability to configure, in a fine-grained manner, the set of source IP addresses and ranges, as well as connection ports, that can access your Managed Service for TimescaleDB services.

 This tutorial will walk you through how to configure this capability.